-Watt Consulting Group completed a Transportation Impact Assesment (March 2015) in support of the Vista Crossing ASP.
+Watt Consulting Group completed a Transportation Impact Assessment (March 2015) in support of the Vista Crossing ASP.
 Figure 8: Road Classification indicates the Major, Collector and Residential road concept.
 This road network provides for multiple access points to the community to ensure integration with surrounding development.
 The concept establishes a well-connected system facilitating multiple modes of transportation.

-- To enhance connectivity through and permeability of the community. - To accommodate multi-modal transportation on streets. - To provide multiple routes throughout the community. - To offer multiple access and egress points to the community.
+- Enhance connectivity through and permeability of the community. - Accommodate multi-modal transportation on streets. - Provide multiple routes throughout the community. - Offer multiple access and egress points to the community.